Bg

 IN THIS ARTICLE:

 Yes!
-If you have a baby 12 months or older, sleep training can be an option for improving sleep issues caused by sleep onset associations (for example, when a baby falls asleep being held, rocked, or fed).
-After 4 months, the American Academy of Pediatrics (AAP) recommends [1] putting your baby in their sleep space while they're still drowsy, but not already asleep.
+If your baby is 12 months or older, sleep training can be an option for improving caused by sleep onset associations (for example, when a baby falls asleep being held, rocked, or fed).
+After 4 months, the American Academy of Pediatrics (AAP) recommends [] putting your baby in their sleep space while they're still drowsy, but not already asleep.
 This helps them learn to fall asleep independently, reducing the number of nighttime wakings and creating more restful sleep for the whole family.

 It can take a few days or a few weeks to see results.
 How long it takes depends on the type of sleep training method you choose, your goals, and your child's temperament.
 Usually, you can expect to notice some progress after 3 to 4 nights if you're using a gradual or total extinction technique.
 Gentle methods, however, usually take a bit longer.